 It's thoughtful to give cards that reflect the interests of the person receiving it - or, failing that, fun to send something that you particularly like.
 It's surprisingly difficult, though, to find any aimed specifically at gardeners,

 For Christmas cards with a gardening theme, check out Thrive's website.
 (Thrive is a charity working in social and therapeutic horticulture.)
-Their "Christmas Thyme" design is exclusive to them, but I particularly liked their well dressed shed.
+Their "Christmas Thyme" design is exclusive to them, but I particularly liked their well dressed shed [NB 2014: link removed as no longer viable].

 Perennial has a much wider range of cards, to support their work with distressed professional horticulturalists.
 They've got quite a mix of gardening and non-gardening subjects and, again, I fell for the shed (pictured).